powellj6/SugarRush/README.md

 ### Run ###

-Currently set up to only be run after building, either in debug or release mode. `cd` into the folder containing the `SugarRush.exe`, update App.config, and then run the exe from the command line.
+`cd` into the folder containing `SugarRush.exe`, update App.config, and then run the exe from the command line.

 App.config example:
 ```